 There are several different ways this has played out to this point.
 One is having the teacher watch and comment on their classroom.
-Some times the producer has had a teacher watch say 5 minutes, and the pause and speak to what they saw.
+Some times the producer has had a teacher watch say five minutes, and the pause and speak to what they saw.
 Continuing with the alternate viewing and pausing or comments as long as they can.
 Many times, we have run out of time shooting this way.

-Second they can watch and comment at the same time.
+Second, they can watch and comment at the same time.
 Crews have synced time code so the editor can match the commentary with the actual shot footage of the classroom.
 Many times their comments can run long and actually run over other important action in the classroom.

 Thirdly, they can just talk about the classroom with out watching it all.
 I would say this is the least preferred method, but some times there just isn’t time.